MileHacker Logo

 • Mandarin Chinese is the official language.
 Cantonese (Yangjiang dialect) is spoken locally, but Mandarin is widely understood.

-• English proficiency is limited outside major hotels.
+• Proficiency in english is limited outside major hotels.
 Translation apps are recommended.

 • WeChat: Qualities for message translation.